srcimon/screwbox/docs/docs/guides/dynamic-fluids/index.md

 This mechanism can be used for custom wave machines.
 You can also create waves automatically with interaction of physics entities with fluids.
-To do so, just add a `FluidInteractionComponent` to any physics entity.
+To do so, just add a `SloshInteractionComponent` to any physics entity.
 The entity will create waves when touching the surface.
 The impact of vertical and horizontal movement can be specified individually.